danielbrouwer08/i3Minimize/README.md

 # Usage
 An active window can be minimized by using the shorcut defined in the i3 config file.
 If you have followed the installation steps the shortcut should be $mod+Shift+minus.
 The name and XID of the window will now appear in the i3Minimize bar.
 To retrieve the window just click on the corresponding button.

+# Future plans
+* Keyboard shortcuts to maximize a specific window after it has been minimized.
+* Renaming of the labels.

 # Removal
 The application can be removed using the remove script.